med-khalil/SheSolves-4.0/1_ Problem1/Statement.md

 </pre>

-Aicha lost the code of her image classification algorithm.
+Nour lost the code of her image classification algorithm.

 Write an algorithm that classifies an image of her data set.